-- for retail lending; mortgages over residential properties - · for commercial lending; charges over real estate properties.
+- for retail lending; mortgages over residential properties - for commercial lending; charges over real estate properties.

-Management monitors the market value of collateral.
+Management monitors the market value of collateral on a portfolio basis, and on an individual basis as required.

 The terms and conditions of the collateral are specific to individual loan and security types.